 M. H. Las Vegas, Nevada

-* Court filing fees and administrative court costs add up to $326 for joint petition divorce, and $364 for a Complaint for Divorce.
+* Court filing fees and administrative court costs add up to $326 for joint petition divorce ($342 with children), and $364 for a Complaint for Divorce.
 Cost of process service and publication (when the other party won’t sign or cannot be found) is additional.
 U.S. average cost is $160 for process service ($125 in urban Nevada); publication $150.
 Process service outside the US.: costs vary by country and are individual to each case.